Planning assessments

 03Daylight and Sunlight

-Herrington’s specialist Light team works on projects ranging from private builds and extensions, high rise developments and new build housing estates to conversions of basesments and offices to residential use.
-We work with home owners, architects, developers, retailers, local authorities, and planners.
+Herrington’s specialist Light team works on projects ranging from private builds and extensions, high rise developments and new build housing estates to conversions of basements and offices to residential use.
+We work with homeowners, architects, developers, retailers, local authorities, and planners.
 When you need help delivering your project on time with the optimal commercial outcomes whilst also meeting the required daylighting needs, our team of experts is always happy to talk you through and advice on the technical requirements needed for planning.

 Designing for Light